wkirksnyder/hoshi/README.md

 hoshi
 =====

 Hoshi parser generator library.
-It's in pretty good shape now.
-I want to provide a description of what it will do, what works now, and the next steps.
-Hopefully this will help you decide whether to check back later.
+The code is in pretty good shape now, the documentation is in source form in the doc directory or launchable
+here: www.feishiz.com/hoshi/hoshi.html.
+The documentation could stand more work but it's usuable if you are a bit adventurous.
+The biggest problem right now is the distribution mechanism.
+All the sources are on github, but you'll have to build it yourself.
+I need to work on that.

 Hoshi is a parser generator implemented as a native code library in C++11.
 Most parser generators are implemented as code generators and